 The grooming process also teaches kittens important social behaviors they’ll need later in life.
 Communication patterns often develop during these early bonding experiences with their mothers.

-When Other Cats Bite Kittens’ Necks: Multi-Cat Dynamics
+When Other Cats Bite Kittens’ Necks

 In households with multiple cats, you might occasionally see adult cats other than the mother engaging in similar neck-biting behaviors with kittens.
-This can be concerning for pet parents who worry about aggression or territorial disputes, but in many cases, it’s actually a positive sign of social integration.
+This can be concerning for pet parents who worry about aggression or territorial disputes, but in many cases, it’s a positive sign of social integration.

 Adult cats who have accepted kittens into their social group may engage in what behaviorists call “alloparenting” behaviors.
 This includes gentle disciplining, grooming assistance, and even transportation help when they feel the mother cat needs support.
 Male cats, contrary to popular belief, can be particularly nurturing toward kittens and may engage in these behaviors as part of their protective instincts.